DarkRoku12/rate-limiter-sw/README.md

 Why not?
 While I'd feel more fluent coding in other languages, like TypeScript, and considering the performance of pure Python (CPython) is not great.

-The, why?
+Then, why?
 This language has all the tools in the standard library to implement a good proof-of-concept rate-limiter, we can further extend it by implementing multi-threading, benchmarking memory usage / statistics and determine when it is a good time to free inactive client resources.